What to look for?

 The trailing and/or leading edge have the shape of an ellipse.

 Compared to the true delta the double delta has different sweep angles on inner and outer wings.

-Both leading and trailing edge of the wings have a (positive) sweep angle.
+For the sake of simplicity we considered this as wings where both leading and trailing edge have a (positive) sweep angle.